WayfaringBloke/dnd/writing/msns/1_Deli.md

 - Two cooks in there, one throws knives at you the other has a d4a pistol in his waistband

 ## Freezer
-- Secured by a thick steel door, the insulation also
+- Secured by a thick steel door
+- Insulation blocks out noise from the outside
+- Has

 # Assets